MicrosoftDocs/powerapps-docs/powerapps-docs/teams/boards-architecture.md

 ##### Boards display collections

-The following collections are used when the boards screen is dislplayed.
+The following collections are used when the boards screen is displayed.

 | **Collection name**               | **Description                                          |
 | --------------------------------- | ------------------------------------------------------ |